 Our centers: Improving health

 Our research addresses a vast variety of critical health issues, from laboratory and clinical studies to policy initiatives.
 This work impacts clinical practice across settings and informs public health policy, helping healthcare and civic leaders implement positive change.

 The research our faculty conduct contributes to better prevention and management of diseases, symptoms, and conditions that affect us all.
 Nurse scientists help identify and overcome barriers to achieving the best and most equitable healthcare possible.
 Our investigators enhance quality of care, maximize health outcomes, and improve cost-effectiveness of quality services.
 We strengthen health infrastructures, resulting in healthier communities and more efficient and effective health systems.

 Our research centers provide support, leadership, and collaborative mentoring for faculty and clinicians, as well as a variety of diverse research opportunities for students, locally and globally.

 The last half of the 20th century witnessed the most explosive growth in scientific discovery in all of human history.
 The UW School of Nursing has been at the forefront of the search for new knowledge, consistently ranking among the top nursing schools in the country in research awards.

 Support scientific discovery

-In the last few years, NIH has reduced research award funding by 22 percent due to budget cuts and sequestration, making private support of nursing science more important than ever.
-You are critical to the ongoing success of research.
+Over the past decade, NIH has significantly reduced research award funding due to budget cuts and sequestration, making private support of nursing science more important than ever.
+You are critical to the ongoing success of our innovative research.
 Your contributions drive advancements in nursing science and training of future nurse scientists who will improve health for generations to come.